Complaints Process

 We keep a record of all complaints and copies of all correspondence relating to complaints, but such records will be kept separate from patients’ medical records.

-Statistics and reporting
+Statistics and reporting:

 The Practice must submit to the local primary care organisation periodically/at agreed intervals details of the number of complaints received and actioned.